 Where is K’gari (Fraser Island)?

 K’gari (Fraser Island) is Queensland largest island, located in the south of the region.
 It can be reached by ferry from Hervey Bay (domestic airport / 3h30 by car from Brisbane) and Rainbow Beach (2h45 by car from Brisbane).
 If you’re wondering if it better to go to Fraser Island from Rainbow Beach or Hervey Bay, read this.

-If you are not hiking, a 4WD vehicle and permits are required to travel on the island.
-Learn more about how you can explore the island here.
+If you are not hiking, a 4WD vehicle and permits are required to drive on the island.
+Check out these itineraries for more information.